diegomics/jATG/2.masking/README.md

-                    ├── <..>.bed                # repeats annotation in bed format ├── <..>..3cols.bed         # coordinates of assembly that is masked ├── <..>.tbl                # summary result of the repeats in the assembly ├── <..>.align.divsum.html  # (repeat landscape) abundance of repeat classes in the genome versus the Kimura divergence from the consensus
+                    ├── <..>.bed                # repeats annotation in bed format ├── <..>..3cols.bed         # coordinates of assembly that is masked ├── <..>.tbl                # summary result of the repeats in the assembly ├── <..>.align.divsum.html  # abundance of repeats in the assembly vs the Kimura divergence from the consensus
-                    ├── <..>.svg                # svg version of the repeat landscape └── ..
+                    ├── <..>.svg                # svg version of the repeat landscape <..>.align.divsum.html └── ..

 ```